 This cut on Zendaya—a deep side part with lots of shine and all the length swept to one side—is gorgeous.
 Unlike women with long faces who can't get away as easily with long hair, women with square faces look gorgeous with this length.
 Volume is important when it comes to a square face.
 "That's why I like using a curling iron to create bouncy waves versus a flat iron," says Vaccaro, who recommends curling in the opposite directions to soften the wave pattern.
 Finish off with a texturizing spray like Unite Hair's Texturiza Texturizing Spray ($34) to create an effortless, day-two texture.

-Gwyneth looks best in flat-ironed long locks, such as these.
+Gwyneth Paltrow looks her best with flat-ironed and long locks like the ones she's wearing here.
 The curtain effect of her hair—which she gets because she parts it in the middle, then flat-irons it—hides the sharp edges of her jaw, while playing up her amazing cheekbones.

 Long bobs are great on a square face, as long as they're soft and layered.
 Avoid a sharp, blunt bob that hits right at your chin; it'll only accentuate your jaw, creating a boxy effect.

 The long bob is perfect for someone who has actress Keira Knightley's square face.
 You can see how this cut elongates her face, but maintains a nice edge.

 To style the look á la actress Gabrielle Union, Vaccaro says to ask your stylist to cut the hair with a razor.
 "For straight to wavy hair, I like using the razor to soften the ends and create my layers.
 This keeps the lines natural and removes any weight or bluntness which draws attention to the jaw."